Sleep Paralysis or Bangungot - What Is Sleep Paralysis and Stories of Episodes

 I felt curious on what's making all the sounds and whose moving the furnitures.
 Then I saw these dwarves that was carrying the study table and moving it around.
 I even remember thinking their so busy their not even bothering me lying there on the bed!
-Well, this didn't scared me but then when it came to the part where I can hear the sound of water, like a river, and the water is overflowing, that scared me and I wanted to wake up but I can't!
-And like what I always feel when having sleep paralysis, I feel so weak, heavy breathing, desperately wanting to wake up but lacking the strength, I couldn't and it took me some time.
+Well, this didn't scare me but then when it came to the part where I can hear the sound of water, like a river and the water is overflowing, that scared me and I wanted to wake up but I can't!
+And like what I always feel when having sleep paralysis, I feel so weak and too sleepy while I desperately try to wake up but lacking the strength, I couldn't and it took me some time.
 Thankfully I broke out of it.

 And when I woke up, it was probably passed 3 pm or almost 4 pm.
 I was sweaty as the afternoon sun had gotten through my window.
 At those times in the afternoon, the sun peeks in my room and it shines on me while sleeping.
 Sometimes I think if it has something to do with that as well.
 For what reason?
 I don't know.

 In some provinces in the Philippines, such as those that speaks Ilocano, a folklore goes that the "bangungot" or sleep paralysis is cause by a demon called "batibat" that resides in trees.
 When the tree is cut down, of course this would enraged the demon as this is its home, it will still be attach to the tree by residing on the post that was now being used as a house support.
 As the post was its home now, it doesn't like any humans getting close or sleeping near its post.
 And when a person sleeps near the post, or used the wood for bed, the batibat attacks by sitting on the chest of the sleeping person.
 The person, being unable to breath because of the heaviness or the feeling of being suffocated dies from his/her sleep.